CMolitor96/JATE/README.md

 [Questions](#questions)

 ## Project Install:
+This project is deployed live at Heroku: https://bloodcurdling-flesh-12385.herokuapp.com/

+This project can also be git cloned onto your local machine.
+After cloning and downloading all the necessary dependencies, follow the steps below to start the application.

 There is a two step process to run this program.
 First step is to run npm run build in a terminal in the root directory to bundle all of the assets together to make a cohesive web application.

 `npm run build`